shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ## Set up a VPC in your S3 bucket AWS region

 You will need to deploy a private VPC with the required VPC endpoints.
-We provide both a [private VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) and [public VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) CloudFormation templates as starting points.
+We provide both [private VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) and [public VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) CloudFormation templates as starting points.
 These template create the necessary VPCs, subnets and VPC endpoints.

 * Create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template)
 * Select Template is ready